SEVERE WATER SHORTAGE ALERT

 Report a Water Violation

-The Southwest Florida Water Management District has declared a Modified Phase II “Severe” Water Shortage due to a 13-inch rainfall deficit and declining water levels.
+The Southwest Florida Water Management District has declared a Modified Phase III “Extreme” Water Shortage due to a 13.7-inch rainfall deficit and declining water levels.

 Mandatory One-Day-Per-Week Watering Restrictions are NOW IN EFFECT.